About Willow bend Publishing

 To see where Ellen Feld will be appearing next, please visit our events page.

 Noted author and illustrator Jeanne Mellin was a well-known Morgan owner, judge, and breeder.
 She authored numerous books including Pidgy's Surprise, The Complete Morgan Horse, The Morgan Horse Handbook, Ride a Horse, Horses Across the Ages, Horses Across America and Illustrated Horseback Riding for Beginners.
 With her extensive background in horses, Ms. Mellin also illustrated every one of her books with her beautiful drawings, each one showing her deep knowledge of the equine.
 Everybody at Willow Bend Publishing deeply misses Ms. Mellin.

 Jeanne Newton Schoborg

 John Cebula, photographer for What Can I Do?
 A Donkey-Donk Story, Horse Show!
-A Donkey-Donk Story, and What Does A Police Horse Do?, has been a life-long resident of upstate New York.
+A Donkey-Donk Story, What Does A Police Horse Do? as well as the forthcoming Take A Hike!
+A Donkey-Donk Story and What Does A Police Dog Do? has been a life-long resident of upstate New York.
 He has been involved in photography since the age of 12.
 His primary photographic interests have been nature and animal photography.
 In addition, John has spent the last few decades breeding, raising and photographing Clydesdale horses.
 For the last three years, John has been monitoring and photographing a bald eagle nest for the New York Capital Region Audubon Society.
 He has also made two trips to Chincoteague Island in the past year to photograph the Chincoteague ponies and birds, with plans to return again in the near future to get some great shots for another book project with author Ellen Feld.